Daniel-KM/Omeka-S-module-BulkEdit/README.md

 The job is launched directly when specific resources are selected, and in the background for all resources.

+### Set or remove language of a property

+Select the properties to set or remove language.
+Note: all values of the selected properties are updated, so be aware of existing languages when they are multiple.

+### Set or unset visibility of a property

+Select the properties to set or unset visibility.

 ### Trim property values

 Remove leading and trailing whitespaces preventively on any resource creation or